DammyCodes-all/react-keeperapp/README.md

 - **Focus Indicators**: Visible focus states for keyboard navigation
 - **Descriptive Button Labels**: All interactive elements have descriptive text or aria-labels
 - **Responsive Text Sizing**: Text scales appropriately across device sizes
+- **ARIA Attributes**: Proper use of aria-label, aria-describedby, and role attributes
+- **Keyboard Navigation**: All features accessible without a mouse
+- **Undo Functionality**: Provides sufficient time to react to actions like deletion
+- **Error Prevention**: Confirmation for destructive actions with clear undo options

 ## Future Enhancements